AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/the-engagement-dashboard.md

 >[!NOTE]
 >
->The engagement score is calculated 72 hours after each cast.
+>The engagement score includes data from your last three casts.
+A new one is calculated 72 hours after each cast.
 Learn more about the [engagement score](/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/understanding-the-engagement-score.md).

 ## View the Engagement Dashboard {#view-the-engagement-dashboard}